Click here for the SMA Spring Scoreboard

 At St. Mary's, teamwork, leadership, personal growth and social opportunities are encouraged both on and off the playing fields.

-St. Mary's Academy views athletics as an extension of the classroom where students learn the values of hard work, determination and cooperation, while developing their talents as athletes.
+St. Mary's Academy views athletics as an extension of the classroom where students learn the values of respect, hard work, resiliency and cooperation, while developing their talents as athletes.

 As a member of the Oregon School Activities Association (OSAA), St. Mary's competes in 6A level sports — cross country, soccer, volleyball, basketball, swimming, golf, tennis, and track & field — in the Mt.
 Hood Conference.
 St. Mary's also competes in lacrosse under the auspices of the Oregon Girls' Lacrosse Association.
-Additionally, two Blues teams compete in nordic and alpine skiing at the club level under the guidelines of the Oregon Interscholastic Ski Racing Association (OISRA).
+Additionally, two Blues teams compete in nordic and alpine skiing at the club level under the guidelines of the Oregon High School Nordic Ski Racing Association (OHSNO) and Oregon Interscholastic Ski Racing Association (OISRA), respectively.

-St. Mary's Academy has won 19 OSAA state championships in six different sports.
+St. Mary's Academy has won 20 OSAA state championships in six different sports.
 In addition, the Blues have won four academic state titles, twice winning the OSAA POWERADE Scholar Athlete Award for having the highest percentage of graduating seniors earning a 3.50 cumulative GPA and a varsity letter in a 6A OSAA sanctioned sport.
-At the conference level, St. Mary's teams have earned 71 titles, 41 as members of the Metro League and 28 in the Mt.
-Hood Conference and 2 OGLA State Titles.
+At the conference level, St. Mary's teams have earned 73 titles, 41 as members of the Metro League and 28 in the Mt.
+Hood Conference, 2 as members of the Three Rivers League and 2 OGLA State Titles.

 Many of the state's finest female athletes developed their skills while at St. Mary's.
 The all-female environment allows girls to thrive in the spirit of competition.
 Many former St. Mary's student-athletes are now coaches and share the pride, inspiration and commitment to the winning history of the school.